Mike Tyson: Tyson vs. McBride

-Return and second retirement
+Second comeback and second retirement

 Tyson vs. Paul

 In March 2024, it was announced that Tyson would be making his ring return against Jake Paul in a heavyweight bout on July 20, 2024, at AT&T Stadium in Arlington, Texas.
 On April 29, 2024, it was announced that the fight would be sanctioned as a professional boxing match by Texas Department of Licensing and Regulations (TDLR).
 On May 26, 2024, Tyson suffered an ulcer flare-up aboard a plane.
 On May 31, 2024, it was announced that the fight was postponed per medical advice from Tyson's doctor, allowing him to recover from his ulcer flare-up.
-On June 7, 2024, it was announced that the fight would take place at the same stadium on November 15, 2024.
+On June 7, 2024, it was announced that the fight had been rescheduled and would take place at the same stadium on November 15, 2024.

 Paul defeated Tyson via unanimous decision with the judges scoring the bout 80–72, 79–73 and 79–73 in favor of Paul.